-Electricity will drawn from the Electricity Supply Commission (Escom) and street lighting will be provided.
+Electricity will drawn from the Electricity Supply Commission city Supply Commission (Escom) and street lighting will be provided.
 All houses in the township will be built ready to take wiring but will not be linked to the reticulation system initially.

-The ABCM plans to sink several boreholes in the farm from which it hopes to draw enough water to meet the needs of the township.

-"But there is a place on the Fish River not far from here suitable for damming if that becomes necessary," said Mr Koch.

-Water borne sanitation will be provided and every
+The ABCM plans

+sink several boreholes in the farm from which it hopes to draw enough water to meet the needs of the township.
+"But there is a place on the Fish River not far-from here suitable for damming if that becomes necessary," said M. Koch.
+Water home sanitation will be provided and every